Madame-Aehm/CAB-Project-3-Spikes/spike2/notes.md

 In order to run a React development server, you need to have Node installed.
 You can check if you already have Node installed by running `node -v` from any terminal.
 If you get a version number, it's already on your device.
 If you get an error, you'll need to [install](https://nodejs.org/en) it.

 When you installed Node, it should also have included the [**npm** package manager](https://docs.npmjs.com/about-npm). **Packages** are pre-written code bundles that we can install and use in our project, rather than writing everything from scratch.
 They can be as simple as a single function, or massively complicated.
 If you're using a styling library like Bootstrap, they will offer a React compatible package you can install for your project.
-The package manager keeps all this organised.
-When you push your code to GitHub, you don't push all the installed packages, you push a `package.json` file which describes all the project's package **dependencies**.
+The package manager (npm, yarn, etc) keeps all this organised.
+When you push your code to GitHub, you don't push all the installed packages (it would be huge!!), you push a `package.json` file which describes all the project's package **dependencies**.
 If you clone a project, you'll have to run `npm install` to install all the packages listed in the repo's `package.json`.

 We're going to use a script from [Vite](https://vitejs.dev/guide/) to create our App.
 You can create a React App manually, but you will need to use some external technology like Webpack and Babel to bundle the JavaScript.
 Vite will take care of all that for us.
 Vite is a fairly new service, so if you're looking at old tutorials you might see that programmers used to use the script `npx create-react-app` to create new projects.
 This still works, but it's no longer actively maintained by Meta and so it is bloated with outdated packages.